Instructions to create pretest or release tarballs.

 TAG is EMACS_PRETEST_XX_YY_ZZZ for a pretest, EMACS_XX_YY for a

-Shortly before the release, cut the version branch also, and open
+Shortly before the release, cut the branch with the following commands:

 11. Now you should upload the files to the GNU ftp server.
 In order to